Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMOpenUrlAction.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMOpenUrlAction.
+You cannot pipe input to `New-AMOpenUrlAction`.

 ## OUTPUTS
 ### System.Collections.Hashtable
-Returns a hashtable representing the Action.OpenUrl element.
+Returns a hashtable representing the `Action.OpenUrl` element.

 ## NOTES
-Action.OpenUrl is one of the most commonly used action types in Adaptive Cards.
+- `Action.OpenUrl` is one of the most commonly used action types in Adaptive Cards.
-Unlike other action types, Action.OpenUrl doesn't require any special permissions or registrations since it simply opens a URL in the user's browser.
+- Unlike other action types, `Action.OpenUrl` does not require any special permissions or registrations since it simply opens a URL in the user's browser.

-In Outlook, the URL will typically open in the user's default web browser.
+- In Outlook, the URL will typically open in the user's default web browser.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Action.OpenUrl.html](https://adaptivecards.io/explorer/Action.OpenUrl.html)